lerontonge/cardano-node/cardano-tracer/docs/cardano-tracer.md

 3. `USER_ON_MACHINE_A` is the name of your user on `A`,
 4. `IP_OF_MACHINE_A` is an IP address (or hostname) of `A`.

+Flags are:

+1. `-n` - prevents ssh from reading commands from stdin,
+2. `-N` - does not execute remote commands,
+3. `-T` - prevents a pseudo-tty being allocated.

 Real example:

 ```